9 Making the science less dismal.

 I found this interesting as with all their stopgap measures to solving problems, the Russians through the planned economy had largely been able to avoid the chaotic fluctuations of the market economy.
 They would well done have studied such ups and downs to understand their fate – their cast-iron stagnant economy bankrupted by the stakes in the arms race being constantly raised, going west cold turkey, joining the triumphalist world capitalist economy as a whips and jingles basket case, on one big ‘downer’.
 Like Humpty Dumpty it couldn’t be put back together again.

 Harold Macmillan had observed wryly that the Russians ‘ may know how to make Sputniks, but they certainly don’t know how to make trousers’.
-Of course they have always known how to make proper trousers but diverted resources and know how to space technology instead.
+Of course they have always known how to make proper trousers.
+However they diverted resources and know how to space technology and heavy industry instead.

 Then came Glasnost.
 It gave everyone the right to complain and accuse.
 But it didn’t make more trousers, or better ones.